aawaheed/magic/backend/files/misc/common-startup-files/default.md

 * filename - Mandatory relative path of file to execute.
 * module - Mandatory name of module where file exists.
 * args - Optional key/value collection of arguments passed into file as it is executed.

+### Creates PDF file from HTML

+This function allows you to create a PDF file from some arbitrary HTML input (raw HTML, NOT files).

+___
+FUNCTION_INVOCATION[/misc/workflows/workflows/misc/create-pdf-file-from-html.hl]:
+{
+  "html": "[STRING_VALUE]",
+  "output_pdf": "[STRING_VALUE]"
+}
+___

+Arguments:

+- html - Mandatory HTML input we should convert to PDF
+- output_pdf - Mandatory full filename, including complete path of where to save the PDF file

 ### Save Hyperlambda file